mariatorrentedev/portfolio/README.md

 ### This is Maria's portfolio website using the following technologies:

+  - TypeScript/React
-  - TypeScript
+  - React Query
   - Material UI
-  - React Query
   - Vite/Vitest
-  - GitHub Actions
-  - GitHub Pages
+  - GitHub Actions/Pages